Find Grad Schools

 Education Levels of Dispute Resolution Majors

-In 2020-2021, 292 earned their master's degree in dispute resolution.
+During the most recent year for which data is available, 293 people earned their master's degree in dispute resolution.
 This earns it the #185 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in dispute resolution at each degree level.